 Self-Portrait (1966) was constructed in what would become one of Warhol’s signature styles—a grid of bright, repeated silkscreened portraits.
 An expert colorist, Warhol paired primary and secondary colors as well as different shades of the same color.

 In the latter part of his career, Warhol focused more and more on portraiture.
-He created portraits of people he admired—musicians Michael Jackson and Grace Jones, athletes O.J.
-Simpson and Muhammed Ali—as well as wealthy socialites he met on the New York social circuit.
+He created portraits of people he admired—musicians Michael Jackson and Grace Jones, boxer Muhammad Ali—as well as wealthy socialites he met on the New York social circuit.
 By the mid-1960s, Warhol had amassed a huge public following of artists, filmmakers, performers, writers, and art patrons seduced by his persona.
 Engaging in the painting of self-portraits only further cultivated his fame.
 In time, Warhol’s self-portraits became as famous as the iconic portraits of Marilyn Monroe or Elizabeth Taylor.
 The artist had himself become a celebrity.